The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Introduction.

-In the case where the two Baker functions can be shown to be the same we construct both the Darboux spectral curve and the multiplier spectral curve from the QKP spectral, as images which are not necessarily biholomorphic.
-The Darboux spectral curve has a particularly neat characterisation via an Abel image of a punctured version of the QKP spectral curve $X$: when $X$ is smooth the punctured curve is just $X\setminus\fq$, whose Abel image lies in $\Jac(X_\fq)$.
-The intention here is to show that it is the singular curve $X_\fq$ which carries the spectral data required to understand \qh curves.
+In the case where the two Baker functions are the same section 6 relates three spectral curves: the QKP spectral curve, the multiplier spectral curve, and what we call the Darboux spectral curve.
+The Darboux spectral curve has a particularly neat characterisation via an Abel map image of a punctured version of the QKP spectral curve $X$: when $X$ is smooth the punctured curve is just $X\setminus\fq$, whose Abel image lies in $\Jac(X_\fq)$, which possesses a natural map to $\CP^{2n+1}$.
+The multiplier and Darboux spectral curves can both be obtained from $X_\fq$, which suggests that the singular curve $X_\fq$ is the correct object for classifying \qh tori of finite type.

-The article concludes with a short discussion of the topics which I believe deserve further attention: a geometric understanding of integrable deformations; tori which are not of finite type; non-isospectral Darboux transformations.
-It seems to me that the proper arena for discussing all of these topics is not the theory of conformally immersed tori in $S^4$, but rather the more general study of \qh curves in $\HP^n$.

 \textit{Acknowledgments.} I would like to thank Christoph Bohle, Katrin Leschke, Franz Pedit and Ulrich Pinkall for letting me see preliminary versions of \cite{BohLPP,BohPP} and for explaining their work on quaternionic holomorphic curves to me over a number of years.
-A preliminary, and far less comprehensive, version of this article (containing a few misunderstandings) appeared in the conference proceedings \cite{McI04}.
+In particular, the idea that there might be a ``quaternionic KP'' explanation for the spectral curve of a conformally immersed torus is due to Ulrich Pinkall.
+Some of these results were announced in the conference proceedings \cite{McI04}.